-Citizen Petition to the FDA from Contraceptive Study Group is currently requesting greater transparency on the dangers of various pharmaceutical birth control methods and asks the FDA specifically to remove the shot from the market based on evidence that it facilitates the transmission of HIV from men to women.
+A Citizen’s Petition to the FDA from the Contraceptive Study Group is currently requesting greater transparency on the dangers of various pharmaceutical birth control methods and asks the FDA specifically to remove the Depo shot from the market based on evidence that it facilitates the transmission of HIV from men to women.
 The petition is founded upon a comprehensive literature survey by a group of experts, in which evidence shows these products to lead to 14 major health conditions from cancer and blood clots to auto-immune disease.

 Natural Alternatives to Birth Control